kshitijsubedi/Chinese_to_Nepali_Speech_Translator/README.md

 # Basic WorkFlow

+## python tra.py
+This file records 3 seconds input from your microhone and returns you the nepali translation.
+> pip install pyaudio
+> pip install speechrecognition
+> pip install sphinx
 ### 1. Recognition of Chinese Speech
 At first few seconds sample of Chinese speech is taken .
 For this propose [CMU Sphinx](http://cmusphinx.sourceforge.net) Open Source Toolkit For Speech Recognition is used.